1890

 Apparatus note: More restrictions on using fire department horses declared by Street Committee.
 (July 3, 1891)cm

-Lightning strikes water tower on W. Morgan Street.
-Driver of the Hook and Ladder company standing in the door of the fire station across the street is stunned.
-Damage to the tower consists solely of a telephone burned out.
+stood in the door of the fire station across the street was stunned.
+Damage to the tower consisted solely of a telephone burned out.
 (July 20, 1891)no21jul91

 Five additional alarm boxes in service.
 (August 21, 1891)no21aug91